chrooks/Connections/artifacts/Roadmap.md

 /restart-game (POST): Restarts a game with the same game ID, resetting the grid and guesses.
 It requires further implementation for generating a new grid.
 Error Handling: The application handles potential errors, such as missing prompt.txt, invalid game IDs, and incomplete request payloads, providing appropriate feedback to the client.

-Future Work: The application requires further development for dynamic word grid generation via actual GPT API calls, implementation of guess validation logic, and transitioning from in-memory storage to a database for persistence.
+Future Work: The application requires further development for dynamic word grid generation via actual LLM API calls, implementation of guess validation logic, and transitioning from in-memory storage to a database for persistence.

 This structure sets a solid foundation for a word-connection game, with placeholders and TODOs indicating areas needing further development or integration with external APIs and databases for full functionality.

 # Notes: